lukash/refloat/CONTRIBUTING.md

 - Runs a build of the package.
 - Checks formatting of C sources using `clang-format`.

+## Naming Conventions
+- Type names are in `PascalCase`.
+- Global constants and enum items are in `SCREAMING_CASE`.
+- Variables (local, global, struct members) and functions are in `snake_case`.
+- File names are in `snake_case.c`.

 ## Code Formatting
-C code is automatically formatted using `clang-format` version 18 (you need to provide this dependency yourself).
+C code is automatically formatted using `clang-format` version 18.
+You will need to provide this dependency yourself.
+See: [LLVM releases](https://releases.llvm.org/)

 The rest of the code (namely, the QML AppUI sources) is not auto-formatted.
 Please do your best to adhere to formatting you see surrounding the code you're editing.